IBM/audioset-classification/README.md

 * [audio_classify.zip](audioset_classify.zip): This is the core training code we will be running on IBM Cloud.
 * [audioset_classify](audioset_classify/): The training code for reference.
 We will use the first .zip file to upload this code to the cloud.
-* [training-runs.yml](training-runs.yml) This file is required to perform the training on IBM cloud.
-It is used to setup training metdata and connection information.
+* [training-runs.yml](training-runs.yml) This file is required to perform the training on IBM Cloud.
+It is used to setup training metadata and connection information.
 * [audioclassify_inference.ipynb](audioclassify_inference.ipynb) This is the notebook we will be using to perform inference after training.

-## 2. Upload training data to the cloud
+## 2. Upload training data to cloud storage

 * Download the data from [here](https://github.com/qiuqiangkong/audioset_classification) under the section `download dataset`.

-* Create buckets on the object storage.
+* Create buckets on your Cloud Object Storage instance.
 This can be done either through the UI or through the command line as shown below.

 We will create one bucket to put the training data and one bucket where the code will save the results/models at the end of training.